cornell-netlab/pifo-trees-artifact/README.md

 1. The file [`alg.ml`](lib/alg.ml) has been written with a pedagogical intent: it is heavily commented, and the earlier schedulers spell out their work with few, if any, fancy tricks.
 Before working on the extension, we recommend a look through the simpler examples in that file.
 Consider modifying a few weights and re-running `dune test; python3 pcaps/plot.py` to see how the results change.

-AM: Under construction, need to talk to Nate.
+_AM: Under construction, need to talk to Nate.
+The below is outdated._

 2. We will use the topology `irregular2` in [`topo.ml`](lib/topo.ml).
 To see this topology pretty-printed, and to see how this topology would be embedded into a ternary tree, go to [`run.ml`](test/run.ml) and toggle `let _ =` to point to `extension_embed`.
 Run `dune test`.
 3. Now let's write a new scheduler against this heterogenous topology.
 Visit [`alg.ml`](lib/alg.ml) and find `module ThreePol_Irregular`.
 We have already provided a sketch of a scheduler, essentially doing WFQ sharing at three different nodes.
 Feel free to modify the weights if you wish; this is done by changing the state variables.